labwc/labwc/CONTRIBUTING.md

 administrators can be contacted.
 Suggestions for improving existing translations can be added without account.

-### Github Pull Request
+### GitHub Pull Request

-Translators can add their `MY_LOCALE.po` files to the `po` directory based on `po/labwc.pot` and issue a pull request.
+Translators can add their `MY_LOCALE.po` files to the `po` directory based on `po/labwc.pot`, and issue a pull request.
 To do this they can generate their `MY_LOCALE.po` file in a few steps:

 1. Edit the `po/LINGUAS` file to add their locale code in English alphabetical order to the field of locale codes.
 2. Copy the `po/labwc.pot` to `po/MY_LOCALE.po`
-3. Edit the newly generated `MY_LOCALE.po` file with some of their contact and locale details in the header of the file then add the translation strings under each English string.
+3. Edit the newly generated `MY_LOCALE.po` file with some of their contact and locale details in the header of the file.
+Then, add the translation strings under each English string.

 [See this tutorial for further guidance](https://www.labri.fr/perso/fleury/posts/programming/a-quick-gettext-tutorial.html)